About How The LIT Was Produced

 And so when Dr.

-Bullinger states and absolute ellipsis "...is the
+Bullinger states an absolute ellipsis "...is the

 omission of words or terms which must be supplied only

-is an absolute ellipsis is the omission of words or
+that an absolute ellipsis is the omission of words or

 terms which must be supplied from, and are implied from,